 In accordance with the standards set forth by the Accreditation Council for Pharmacy Education (ACPE) it is the policy of the American Society of Consultant Pharmacists (ASCP) to ensure balance, independence, objectivity, and scientific rigor in all of its educational activities including those that are sponsored and cosponsored.

 Faculty are expected to disclose all relevant financial relationships with any commercial interest.
 Definitions of the following terms are set forth by the ACPE.

 All CPE activities offered by ASCP shall exhibit fair and balanced content, providing the audience with information of different perspectives from which to develop an informed professional opinion.
 If a conflict of interest exists, presenters must base their presentations on the best available evidence and be prepared to have some or all materials reviewed by peers.

 In consideration of the American Society of Consultant Pharmacists (ASCP) taking action in reviewing my (our) submission, the authors(s) listed above hereby transfer(s), assign(s), and otherwise convey(s) all ownership rights in the submission and all copyright ownership to the ASCP.
 In the event that such work is not accepted by ASCP, all said rights shall be released.
 This grants ASCP first publication rights in the submission.

 I understand that contributed session presenters do not receive financial support to attend the meeting and that I cannot pursue commercial support to do so.
 However, complimentary meeting registration will be provided.

-I have read and understand all criteria pertaining to the submission process including disclosure of financial support, financial assistance and publication rights.
+I have read and understand all criteria pertaining to the submission process including disclosure of financial support, financial assistance and copyright rights.
 Submission electronically implies consent with these terms and individual author/presenters signatures are not required.
-A list of items to have ready to complete the application is listed in its informational section.